DharaVegad/bmi_application/README.md

 # bmi_application
-an android website for calculating body, mass and index.
+an android website for calculating body, mass and index using Java.